mpratt/The-Simple-LifeStream/README.md

 display the data in different ways.

 In order to use them, you have to apply the decorator pattern.
-When doing this, the `getLifestream()` method gets transformed and instead of returning an array with information, it returns a string with the requested data inside a template.
+When doing this, the `getLifestream()` method gets transformed and instead of returning an array with information, it returns a **string** with the requested data inside a template.

-Lets have a look at the `HtmlList` decoration:
+Let's have a look at the `HtmlList` decorator:

 ```php
     <?php